 Playing the Game

-If the player matches the two correctly, then they get to hang onto to the “Butterfly.”
-If not then the two hearts get returned to the table and play passes to the next person.
+If the player matches the two correctly, then they get to hang on to the “Butterfly.”
+If not, then the two hearts get returned to the table and play passes to the next person.

-Continue to play taking it in turns around the table until all of the letter hearts have been made into matching pairs.
+Continue to play taking turns around the table until all of the letter hearts have been made into matching pairs.